-Crafting a CTO resume that lands you job interviews is a challenging task for several reasons.
+Why crafting a Chief Technology Officer resume that lands you job interviews is so challenging?

-For starters, every company out there has their own understanding of what a CTO does.
+For starters, every company out there has their own understanding of what a Chief Technology Officer (CTO) should do.

 A CTO in a 9-person SaaS startup and a CTO in a two-hundred-people fintech enterprise are two completely different jobs.